Manage Hyperlinks in Presentations with Python

-A hyperlink is a reference to an object or data or a place in something.
-These are common hyperlinks in PowerPoint Presentations:
+A hyperlink is a reference to an external resource, an object or data item, or a specific location within a file.
+Common hyperlink types in PowerPoint presentations include:

-• Links to websites inside texts, shapes, or media
+- Links to websites embedded in text, shapes, or media

-This Python code shows you how to add a website hyperlink to a text:
+The following code example shows how to add a website hyperlink to text:

 import aspose.slides as slides